-Closer to home at my own institution, Griffith University we are looking forward to hosting the Commonwealth games in just a few years time, one of the great outcomes of which is the discovering of just how much research and development with sport is already underway with the University and its partners (like the Queensland Academy of Sport who adjoin our campus).
-From sport management to psychology, sports sciences, sports engineering, industrial design and leading edge manufacturing technologies, and also the translational opportunities from our medical and health research as well.
+Closer to home at my own institution, Griffith University we are looking forward to hosting the Commonwealth Games in just a few years time, one of the great outcomes of which is the discovering of just how much research and development with sport is already underway with the University and its partners (like the Queensland Academy of Sport who adjoin our campus).
+From sports management to psychology, sports sciences, sports engineering, industrial design and leading-edge manufacturing technologies, and also the translational opportunities from our medical and health research as well.
 We are all coming out of the woodwork and discovering each other….good times for SABEL Labs thats for sure!

 Forecasting future trends in female consumer behaviour

 The Australian Sporting Goods Association (ASGA) is pleased and excited to announce a new partnership with Victoria University and 10 Thousand Feet to undertake a major research project into female buyers of active wear.